ESP32andmore/GrowMore/readme.md

 <img src="work/Fan_Control_Board.0.8.B_rot.PNG" width=400>

-### Four Fan Control Ports (TRRS Connector) P1-P4
+## Four Fan Control Ports (TRRS Connector) P1-P4 (Board Label J1-J4)
 Please use the fan manufactuerers provided TRRS cable and firmly connect to the HUB with the ALL PLUGGED FANS DISCONNECTED FROM POWER.

-### Dallas One-wire Port DS
+### Dallas One-wire Port DS (Board Label J5)
 You can connect one DS18B20 sensors to the DS port or up to four DS18B20 sensors to the DS port using the GrowMore Hub Sensor Multiplier Cable available on Tindie.
 You can also extend the cabling distance of the sensor or sensors up to a agregate distance of 16 meters or 52 feet using the GrowMore Hub Sensor Extension Cable available on Tindie.
 Again ensure that ALL PLUGGED FANS ARE DISCONNECTED FROM POWER.
+These ports can be configured from the factory set digital 0-10v PWM signal to a 0-10v analog signal by an internal jumper.

-### USB-C Connector
+## USB-C Connector (Board Label J9)
-USB 2.0, 5V, 2amps for power without fans and flashing of firmware.
+USB 2.0, 5V, 2amps for power without fans connected and flashing of firmware.

-### I2C TRRS Port S1
+## I2C TRRS Port S1 (Board Label J6)
 This port is used to connect I2C sensors such as the SHT40 Temperature and Humidity Sensor avalable from us on Tindie, or your own.
 The port supplies 3.3v power and uses 3.3v signaling.
 DO NOT CONNECT 5V SENSORS.
 You can again use the GrowMore Hub Sensor Multiplier Cable available on Tindie to add mutilple sensors as long as I2C addressing does not conflict.
 You can also extend the cabling distance of sensors up to a agregate distance of 8 meters or 26 feet using the GrowMore Hub Sensor Extension Cable available on Tindie.

 It shares the same I2C bus as the JST-SH port also labeled S1.
 Currently the HUB's firmware supports the SHT40 Sensor but an easy modification of the firware will allow other sensors.
 Please make that request to use and we will provide you with support to do so.

-### I2C JST-SH Port S1
+## I2C JST-SH Port S1 (Board Label J7)
 This port is the shared I2C port on the TRRS connector above.
 Please make sure sensor I2C addresses do not conflict.
 Again all the above applies here.

-### I2C JST-SH Port S2
+## I2C JST-SH Port S2 (Board Label J8)
 This port is a distinct I2C bus from the above S1 ports.
 YOU MAY add sensors here with the same I2C address such as a second SHT40 sensor.
 If you would like to add your own sensors, please make that request to use and we will provide you with support to do so.